eddiedale/perch_craft_ui/README.md

 # perch_craft_ui
-UI Styling similar to Craft CMS
+UI in a similar styling to Craft CMS

+## Installation
+create a folder in perch/addons/plugins/ui/ and put the css and _config.inc file in the folder.